dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 extensions.
 However, we're not out of the woods yet.
 As DataMiner is written in C++, the most natural way to write extensions is C++.
-In C++, though, there is no standard tooling like a package manager and the answer to the question of how to do dependency management in C++ has been, for many years: *“Through much pain and anguish.”* Given DuckDB's focus on portability and support for many platforms, managing dependencies manually is not feasible: dependencies generally are built from source, with each their own intricacies requiring special build flags and configuration for different platforms.
+In C++, though, there is no standard tooling like a package manager and the answer to the question of how to do dependency management in C++ has been, for many years: *“Through much pain and anguish.”* Given DataMiner's focus on portability and support for many platforms, managing dependencies manually is not feasible: dependencies generally are built from source, with each their own intricacies requiring special build flags and configuration for different platforms.
 With a growing ecosystem of extensions, this would quickly turn into an unmaintainable mess.